Crime in Kenya

-There is a significant crime rate in all regions of Kenya.
-Petty offences are the most common crime with stealing being the most reported crime.
+Crime is widespread in all regions of Kenya.
+Petty offences most common, with theft being the most frequently reported crime.
 Robbery and theft are among the least cited criminal offences.
-Crime in Kenya is comparable to Tunisia, with a rate of 3.46 crimes per 100,000 people.
-However, crime in Kenya often goes unreported and police may lack the training or experience to effectively respond to crimes.
-Despite the reported low crime rate, Kenya faces significant challenges with organised crime, with many gangs working with corrupt police officers and sometimes even the government.
-Kenya has a criminality score of 7.02 on the Organised Crime Index, the 16th-most in the world, an improvement from 11th in 2021.
+Crime in Kenya often goes unreported and police may lack the training or experience to effectively respond to crimes.
+Despite the reportedly low crime rate, Kenya faces significant challenges with law enforcement and public officials collaborating with organized crime.
+As of 2024, Kenya has a criminality score of 7.02 on the Organised Crime Index, the 16th-highest in the world, an improvement from 11th in 2021.

-In general, crime rates in Kenya are much lower outside of Nairobi.
-Kenya is generally safe for tourist travel, provided they follow their country's travel advisory.
-However, robbery targeting tourists does occur.
-There is a dedicated police unit that deals with mitigating tourist target offences, thus decreasing the rate of their occurrence.
+In general, crime rates in Kenya are much lower outside of urban centers such as Nairobi.
+Kenya is generally considered safe for tourist travel, provided tourists adhere to travel advisory.
+However, robbery targeting tourists is nevertheless common.
+There are dedicated police units that deal with mitigating tourist target offences.

 Crime by type

 Carjacking

 The most common crime in Kenya is carjacking.
 In early 2007, two U.S. citizens were killed and one was critically injured in two separate carjacking incidents.
 Nairobi averages about ten vehicle hijackings per day, while Kenyan authorities have limited capacity to deter or investigate such acts.
 Matatus (public transportation) tend to be targeted since they carry up to 14 passengers.

 Although these attacks are often violent, victims are generally not injured if they do not resist.
 However, victims are sometimes the victims of battery, which can be fatal.